 MPI options to use

-It's preferable to use options below to avoid warnings or error
+It is preferable to use the following options to avoid warnings or errors:

 - INFINIBAND clusters: Parapluie, Parapide, Griffon, Graphene, Edel, Genepi

 - For other clusters, you may use the following options: